adam-lafontaine/CMS/blog/posts/2022/[016][C++ on the web].md

 }
 ```

 Before checking for our keyboard events, first check for shutdown commands.
-These aren't as applicable in the context of running on a web page but they function all the same.
+These aren't as applicable in the context of running in a web page but they function all the same.

 ```cpp
 void handle_sdl_event(SDL_Event const& event)